scalacenter/course-management-tools/docs/getting_started.md

 - **cmt-linearize** & **cmt-delinearize**

-**cmt-linearize** is used to generate an artifact, named the *linearized repo* that is used to edit the code in exercises using **_git_** interactive rebasing.
+`cmt-linearize` is used to generate an artifact, named the _linearized_ repository that is used to edit the code in exercises using **_git_** interactive rebasing.
-Once the edit process is finished, **cmt-delinearize** is used to reflect the changes in the *linearized repo* in the main exercise repository.
+Once the edit process is finished, `cmt-delinearize` is used to reflect the changes in the _linearized_ repository in the main exercise repository.

-In general, the _linearized repo_ can be considered to be a scratch pad that is discarded after the editing process is finished.
+In general, the _linearized_ repository can be considered to be a scratch pad that is discarded after the editing process is finished.
 However, it can used to inspect the differences between consecutive exercises (this is because the linearized repo is a **_git_** repository where each exercise is a commit).